CRASHSpace/tuesday/_start/starter_checklist.md

 * What are you protecting?
 * What are the consequences of failure?
 * How much effort are you willing to put in?
-  * Two sets of devices is not that simple

 ## Starter Actions

 ### Feel Good Fast
 * Download Signal

+### Bad News
+* None of this is the problem - Social Engineering

 ### The Front Door
 * Get a password manager
 * Move passwords and delete them from other places
+* Upgrade passwords to ones that don't suck
+* Upgrade to two factor authentication for logins
 * Delete accounts you don't absolutely need
 * Who has your financial information?
-  * Check your credit
+  * Check your credit card / Paypal statements
-  * Paypal
-* Upgrade to two factor authentication for logins
 * Don't rely on biometerics

 ### Email
 * Stop trusting it
 * Turn off autoloading of images
-* Don't click on links
+* Don't click on links / download files

 ### Web Browsing
 * Turn on URL bar